 Paradoxurus hermaphroditusAsian Palm Civets

 These cute, smaller mammals are the Asian Palm Civets.
 They are often hiding in the mountain treetops.
-They are solitary and nocturnal animals, resembling small possums and it gave them the names “weasel cats”.
+They are solitary and nocturnal animals, resembling small possums and it gave them the name “weasel cats”.

-You are more likely to spot these cuties resting in tree holes, inside rock crevices or among vines along with the different trekking options on Komodo Island.
+You are more likely to spot these cuties resting in tree holes, inside rock crevices, or among vines along with the different trekking options on Komodo Island.
 Keep an eye out for their young, that follow their mother in springtime!
 Aw.

-Paradoxurus hermaphroditusKomodo National Park’s flora and its eco-system
+Paradoxurus HermaphroditusKomodo National Park’s flora and its eco-system

 When visiting the Komodo National Park, you must keep in mind the seasons as the climate radically changes the view of the park itself.
 A lengthy dry season with high temperatures and low rainfall, and seasonal monsoon rains dramatically change the landscape.
 This makes it worth seeing the National Park twice, grass-wood Savana lands, or the monsoon-ridden forests are unique experiences in themselves.